Need to run the same ChatGPT prompt on hundreds or thousands of rows?

 - Cache results

-- Flex mode for supported models
+- Flex mode and its timeout on supported models

 - Datablist credits or your own OpenAI API key